mbarbosa30/x4llet/DEPLOYMENT.md

 ## Updates and Redeployment

-To update offPay after making changes:
+To update nanoPay after making changes:

 1. Make changes in your Replit workspace
 2. Test thoroughly in development mode